 - Social life.
 Insomnia is not only going to affect your productivity at work, it is also going to affect your social life.
 Lack of sleep causes moodiness which will make you want to seclude yourself from the rest of the world.
 It can even affect your relationship since you are easily irritable, hence you will end up arguing and fighting more with your partner.
 And once you experience social stress, your mental burden increases resulting in more stress and anxiety.

 - Impaired thinking.
 Sleep deprivation impairs your thinking.
 If your brain does not get enough time to rest and rejuvenate its energy then you are going to have a very difficult time performing the simplest of tasks.
 It affects your ability to concentrate and stay alert for a long time hence affecting your day-to-day activities.
 In fact, some studies have proven that fatigue driving is equal to drunk driving.
+Although it is not an automatic violation of the law compared to drunk driving where you’ll be needing the help of a dui defense attorney, it is just as dangerous, as it is responsible for at least 91,000 car crashes, and 795 deaths in 2017 according to National Highway Safety Administration.

 - Reduced life expectancy.
 The less sleep you get, the less your life expectancy becomes.
 Yes, the effects of insomnia are long-term, and this includes reducing your life expectancy.
 Shocking enough, people who suffer from chronic insomnia have an increased risk of early death by a whopping 97%.
 The link between insomnia and a low life expectancy is a result of the impact it has on mental health.

-Once you realise that you have insomnia, there are always different ways you could use to combat it.
+Once you realise that you have insomnia, there are always different ways you could use it to combat it.
 So you don’t have to suffer its effects for a prolonged period of time.
-You can always find helpful tips for a good sleep if you have been struggling with insomnia for a while.
+You can always find helpful tips for good sleep if you have been struggling with insomnia for a while.
 The earlier you address the problem the lower the chances of it getting worse and the better you will be positioned to avoid the many ways insomnia would have affected your life.
 So if you have been an insomniac for the past few nights, then ensure to get help as soon as possible.

 Tommy Williamson did his degree in psychology at the University of Edinburgh.
 He has an ongoing interest in mental health and well-being.